-Credit/Contact hours are considered e-learning when technology is the primary mode of instruction for the course (i.e., more than 50 percent of the course content is delivered electronically).
+Credit/Contact hours are considered e-learning when technology is the primary mode of instruction for the course (i.e., no substantial site attendance is required and more than 50 percent of the course content is delivered electronically).
 This "more-than-50-percent-rule" matches a criterion used for the inclusion of courses in the SREB's Electronic Campus and the SACS' definition of what they refer to as non-face-to-face (distance) education.
 If your state uses some rule other than the more-than-50-percent rule, please note it in a comment on the sheet.